 RARE DISEASE DAY

 Rare Disease Day is held on the last day of February every year to raise awareness of rare diseases.
-This year it will be on 28 February.

 WHY DO WE CARE?